sajjadkarimi91/motor-imagery-BCI/README.md

 # motor-imagery-BCI

-A MATLAB toolbox for classification of motor imagery tasks in EEG-based BCI system with CSP, FB-CSP and BSSFO
+A MATLAB toolbox for classification of motor imagery tasks in EEG-based BCI system with CSP and FB-CSP

 Codes and data for the following paper are extended to different methods:

-Iterative Subspace Decomposition for Ocular Artifact Removal from EEG Recordings A novel Bayesian framework for discriminative feature extraction in brain-computer interfaces Filter bank common spatial pattern algorithm on BCI competition IV Datasets 2a and 2b Multi-class Filter Bank Common Spatial Pattern for Four-Class Motor Imagery BCI
+Iterative Subspace Decomposition for Ocular Artifact Removal from EEG Recordings Filter bank common spatial pattern algorithm on BCI competition IV Datasets 2a and 2b

 ## 1. Introduction.